 For Twitch newbies

-If you’re an absolute Twitch novice who wants to follow the likes of ex-Twitch icon Shroud, who successfully made it big on the platform during his time — there’s some good news for you.
+If you’re an absolute Twitch novice who wants to follow the likes of Twitch superstar Shroud, who successfully made it big on the platform (even during the time he moved to Mixer before making a return) — there’s some good news for you.
 Your great ambition of climbing up the streaming ranks can prove to be a great decision to make.

 You can try to apply for “partnership” in the very beginning of your career.
 This isn’t encouraged and widely ideal, since it’s better to give Twitch a solid reason why they should cater your request to be a partner.
 But, there’s no harm in trying, is there?